 In Haruhi Suzumiya, Mikuru already gets drunk after one glass of whatsoever.
 She actually got intoxicated with tequila by Haruhi and Tsuruya for the Brigade-movie (and Kyon didn't like it at all).
-Yuki can gulp down barrels without being affected at all.
+Yukican gulp down barrels without being affected at all (probably because she's an Artificial Human).
 Haruhi herself is a helpless drunkard, gulping down one bottle of wine after another.
 Even Kyon, who snarked about it before, eventually gets totally boozy in the novel-version of "Remote Island Syndrome (although we're not told how much he can handle, he says it's a lot, or how he acted, although it's mentioned he did have trouble walking)."
 It's hilarious!
 The anime aversion actually plays it up, since rather than getting drunk of tequila Mikuru gets drunk off amazake which has a much lower alcohol content, to the point where it doesn't even bother the censors since its illegal to show minors consuming alcohol on Japanese TV (which also explains the changes in Remote Island Syndrome).

 The Oni aliens in Urusei Yatsura are extremely sensitive to alcohol, no matter the amount.
 Lum, for example, once got famously smashed from eating umeboshi (pickled plums on sake).

-Van in Gun X Sword is knocked out by a single swig of tequila and rendered helpless by a single glass of wine (which he mistook for something less harmful).
+Van in GUN×SWORD is knocked out by a single swig of tequila and rendered helpless by a single glass of wine (which he mistook for something less harmful).
 He's quite aware of this; his trademark Drink Order is milk.

 Train from Black Cat cannot hold his liquor.
 He's shown having a HUGE hangover soon after drinking a small bottle of wine.